leanprover-community/lean4game/doc/running_locally.md

     * The first start will take a while, ca. 2-15 minutes.
 After the first start this should be very quickly.
-    * Once built, you can open http://localhost:3000 in your browser. which should load the game.
+    * Once built, you can open http://localhost:3000 in your browser, which should load the game.

 3.  **Editing Files** *(everytime)*:<br/>
     After editing some Lean files in VSCode, open VSCode's terminal (View > Terminal) and run `lake build`.
 Now you can reload your browser to see the changes.

 ## Codespaces

 You can work on your game using Github codespaces (click "Code" and then "Codespaces" and then "create codespace on main").
-It it should run the game locally in the background.
+It should run the game locally in the background.
 You can open it for example under "Ports" and clicking on "Open in Browser".

 Note: You have to wait until npm started properly, which might take a good while.